bkan36/navigator-2/README.md

         you have: MyRouterDelegate()(MyRouteData(homePath, params: [book.id]))
         for changing route

-        and: Book? book = getBookById(approute!.params['id']!);
+        then: Book? book = getBookById(approute!.params['id']!);
         is replaced by: Book? book = getBookById(approute!.params.first!);
         to fetch you params.

 !!!
 WARNING !!!

-    If your app have 2 routes like bookDetailsPath and userRepo (my_routes_app.dart) be care of "book" keyword because if someone has book as name it will result in unintended behavior
+    If your app have 2 routes like bookDetailsPath and userRepo (my_routes_app.dart) be care of "book" keyword because if someone has book as name it will result in unintended behavior he will be redirect to /book/:id instead of /:user/:repo.